Aamir3644/Car-Rental-Management-System/OOPS_JAVA.md

 ## What is 'this' keyword ?
 >> The this keyword in Java is a reference to the current instance of a class.
 It is used primarily within class methods and constructors to refer to the object on which the method is invoked or the object being constructed.
 This is particularly useful when there is a naming conflict between instance variables and method parameters or local variables.

+## Constructor :
+> constructor is a special type of method which initializes an object.
+The name of constructor is same as class name.
+> constructor does not have a return type. it is called automatically when object is created.
+> If there is no constructor present in class then Java compiler provides a default constructor.
+The default constructor has no parameters and doesn't perform any initialization.
+When default constructor is called, field members are initialized with default values.

 ## What is Constructor Chaining ?
 >> constructor chaining is a sequence of invoking constructors upon initializing an object.
 It is used when we want to invoke a number of constructors, one after another by using only an instance.
 > We can achieve constructor chaining in two ways:
-- Within the same class: If the constructors belong to the same class, we use this
+- Within the same class: If the constructors belong to the same class, we use "this"
 - From the base class: If the constructor belongs to different classes (parent and child classes), we use the super keyword to call the constructor from the base class.

 ## What is JDK , JRE , JVM ?